Rakshitajain/First-Project/README.md

 # First-Project
-This is my first project on github. please tell me if there is any mistake.
+This is my first project on github.
+Please tell me if there is any mistake.
 I will be happy .